Jewelry your skin will love.

 | Flash plating / Gold wash | Days to weeks | Lowest | None |

-How to check: Ask "Is this PVD vacuum coating or wet electroplating?"
+How to check: On Etsy, message the seller: "Is this PVD vacuum coating or wet electroplating?"
 If the seller doesn't know the difference, walk away.

-Suitable for: People with no known nickel allergy, occasional wear, fashion experimentation.
+Suitable for: People with no known nickel allergy, occasional wear.

 Red flags: "316L" at this price without certification is almost always 304 or lower grade.

-Suitable for: Daily wear for nickel-sensitive individuals, multiple piercings.
+Suitable for: Daily wear for nickel-sensitive individuals, people with 5+ piercings.

 What to look for: ASTM F138 composition verified, ≥0.3μm PVD, 316L grade explicitly stated.

-What you'll find: Branded 316L or titanium, designer-level finishing, better packaging.
+What you'll find: Branded 316L or pure titanium, designer finishing, premium packaging.

 Suitable for: Gift purchases, severe allergies, titanium options.